wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-support-offerings-for-microsoft-365-services/includes/2-explore-support-options.md

 > > [!VIDEO https://mslearn.cloudguides.com/guides/Discover%20support%20options%20in%20Microsoft%20365]

 You’ve now learned how to use the Microsoft 365 admin center.
 You know how to search for support options, view existing service requests, and create new service requests.

-Administrators and users in your organization might find it difficult to resolve issues on their own.
-It’s helpful to know that users and administrators in your organization can receive assistance whenever they need it.